 Aside from the majestic plants that paint the landscape, the park offers breathtaking views of mountain ranges.
-You'll also have a chance to spot wildlife, including roadrunners, horned lizards, Gila monsters and kangaroo rats.
+You'll also have a chance to spot wildlife, including roadrunners, horned lizards, javelina, Mexican spotted owls, Gila monsters and kangaroo rats.
 The park is also home to a variety of cacti and succulents, including Engelman's prickly pear cactus.
-Visitors enjoy hiking on the park's 165 miles of hiking trails and mountain biking on the Cactus Forest Loop and Bajada Loop Drive.
+Hikers enjoy the park's 165 miles of hiking trails and bikers can find mountain biking on the Cactus Forest Loop and Bajada Loop Drive.
 Campsites are only allowed at certain established backcountry areas.
 Signal Hill Trail in the western Tucson Mountain District leads to ancient petroglyphs.
 In the Rincon Mountain District, you can take Cactus Forest Dr for an incredibly scenic drive.

 A weekly pass to the park costs $15 per vehicle and $5 for a person entering on foot or bicycle.
 The park sees its highest visitor rate from November to March, but there's no wrong time to visit this gorgeous gem of the American Southwest.
 You can also stop by the visitor center or Arizona-Sonora Desert Museum to learn more.